dortania/OpenCore-Install-Guide/extras/gui.md

 ## Setting up OpenCore's GUI

-So to get started, we're gonna need 0.5.7 as this build version has the GUI included with the rest of the files.
+So to get started, we're gonna need 0.5.7 or newer as these builds have the GUI included with the rest of the files.
 If you're on an older version, I recommend updating: [Updating OpenCore](/post-install/update.md)

 Once that's done, we'll need a couple things: